-- Communicate satisfactorily with clients, physicians, peers, family members and the health care team. - See and hear adequately to note slight changes in the client's condition. - Hear adequately to perceive and interpret various equipment signals. - Demonstrate adequate eye/hand coordination for dexterity in manipulation of hand instruments and other equipment used in clinical practice.

-- 5. Use hands for fine manipulation. - Manage the care of a client in a sudden emergency, including one-man CPR when necessary. - Possess the visual acuity to correctly read handwritten orders, medication records, chart contents, and provide safety for clients.
+- 1. Communicate satisfactorily with clients, physicians, peers, family members and the health care team. - 2.
+See and hear adequately to note slight changes in the client's condition. - 3.
+Hear adequately to perceive and interpret various equipment signals. - 4.
+Demonstrate adequate eye/hand coordination for dexterity in manipulation of hand instruments and other equipment used in clinical practice. - 5.
+Use hands for fine manipulation. - 6.
+Manage the care of a client in a sudden emergency, including one-man CPR when necessary. - 7.
+Possess the visual acuity to correctly read handwritten orders, medication records, chart contents, and provide safety for clients. - 8.
+Read, comprehend and apply knowledge from complex science and dental science texts.